Answered By: Matt LaBrake Last Updated: May 01, 2018 Views: 213

 Company information can be found in many databases including Mergent Online, Business Insights: Essentials, ProQuest ABI/INFORM Complete, Plunkett’s Research Online, and LexisNexis Academic.

-To access our databases: Click the Library tab in Blackboard – click the “research/explore” dropdown menu – select “databases” – click “A-Z List” – Select the database you wish to view from the alphabetical list.
+To access our databases: Click the Library tab in Blackboard – click the “research/explore” dropdown menu – select “databases.”
+You can filter by Subject from the "All Subjects" dropdown menu, or by selecting the letter of the database.

 NOTE: It is easier to find information about public companies (those that sell stock to shareholders) than about private companies (those that are privately owned by an individual or a group).
 Public companies in the United States are required by law to file documents with the Securities and Exchange Commission (SEC).
 These include the 10K (annual) and 10Q (quarterly) reports.
 In addition, public companies issue an annual report to shareholders.
 When looking for information about a company, consider information from the company itself (e.g., the company website, SEC filings, press releases, etc.) as well as information about the company written by others (e.g., newspaper articles, analyst reports, articles by professors, etc.)